(Text in bold are rules amended, added and approved by league managers in 2022.)

 1.13: Playoff Eligibility:

 Players must play 50% of their team's games to qualify for a playoff roster position (crossover games played for other teams do not count).
-Specific waivers will be reviewed and voted on by the President and Managers (Example... if a player is injured during the season but is able to return to play without meeting the 50% number of games).
+In the event that a player is injured or has an extenuating circumstance during the season that prevents them from playing 50% of the games, the President and Managers will review the specific situation and vote on whether to grant the player a waiver.
+If the waiver is granted, the player would be eligible for the playoffs even if they did not meet the 50% games played requirement.
 Managers must review their scorebooks to determine and then submit their eligible playoff rosters the day after the last game of the season.

-1.13a: If a team finishes with an odd number of games played during the regular season, the 50% rule shall pertain to the rounded down even number of games played.
-For example, if 15 games are played the 50% rule is applied to 14 and the minimum games played is seven.
+1.13a: If a team finishes with an odd number of games played during the regular season, the 50% rule shall pertain to the rounded down, even number of games played.
+For example, if 15 games are played the 50% rule is applied to 14 games and the minimum games played would be seven.

 1.13b: League fee must be paid in full to be eligible for the playoffs.

 1.13c: The President shall approve all playoff rosters.